 Buyer’s Guide: How to Choose a Hangboard

 The hangboard market has never been as full of high-quality options as it is right now.
 However, so many choices can make it difficult to actually make a selection.
-Here, we break it down so you can find the right hangboard.
+Here, we break it down so you can find the right hangboard for you.

 Determine Your Goal

-First, it’s important to think about what kind of climber you are, what kind of climber you would like to become, and how a hangboard would best help you through the process.
-Although there is a subjective element to the difficulty scale for grading climbing routes, grades can be a useful benchmark when shopping for a hangboard.
+First, it’s important to think about what kind of climber you are, what kind of climber you’d like to become, and how a hangboard would best help you through the process.
+Although there’s a subjective element to the difficulty scale for grading climbing routes, grades can be a useful benchmark when shopping for a hangboard.

-While you’re shopping for a hangboard, you’ll often find that the manufacturer is clear about which category of climbers the board is designed for.
+While you’re shopping for a hangboard, you’ll find the manufacturer is usually clear about which category of climbers the board is designed for.